-The Council acknowledges that the review of Service Based Risk Registers may identify a risk that has a significant likelihood or impact for the Council.
+The Council acknowledges that the review of Service Based Risk Registers may identify a risk that could have a significant impact on the Council.
 When identified, there needs to be a clear process by which the risk is assessed to ensure that it meets the criteria for inclusion onto the Corporate Risk Register.
 This process is carried out by the Extended Leadership Team (ELT).
 Reviews of the Service Based Risk Registers are timetabled to ensure that any emerging risks are taken into account when the Corporate Risk Registers are reviewed.